os-climate/osc-dm-mesh-doc/README.md

 on LinkedIn at: https://www.linkedin.com/in/ericbroda/ and I would be happy to respond if you DM me.

+Otherwise, there is a bunch of stuff below that tells you about our platform, the problems it solves, and the architecture and components that make it all happen.

 Enjoy!

 ## Ecosystem Platform Components

 This repo is contains or references the consolidated documentation for our Ecosystem Platform components.
-There are several components that are available:
+There are several components, each with their source code, that are available:
 - osc-dm-mesh-srv: Execution environment for Ecosystem Platform
 - osc-dm-meshdp-srv: Execution environment for Ecosystem Platform Data Products
 - osc-dm-mesh-cli: Command language interface to interact with Ecosystem Platform